CJCJsC/CJCJsC.github.io/projects/buisness-bonders.md

 </p>

 <p>
-The Student Profile is where the student would input their information, like their name, profile picture,
+The Student Profile serves as a platform for students to input their personal information, including their name, profile picture, address, interests, educational background, and a link to their resume.
 </p>

 <h2>Company Profile</h2>